The Night Flight Orchestra: Sometimes the World Ain't Enough (2018)

 Less than one week after the release of Amber Galactic, singer Björn Strid stated in an interview that the Night Flight Orchestra were likely to start recording their fourth album a couple months later, during Summer 2017, to be released in Spring 2018.

 On 5 April 2018, the Night Flight Orchestra announced that their new album Sometimes the World Ain't Enough was due to release on 29 June 2018.
 The same day, the band announced a European tour supporting the album in November and December 2018.

 Like its predecessor Amber Galactic, Sometimes The World Ain't Enough has been nominated to the Swedish Grammy Awards for best rock/metal release.

 Aeromantic (2020) and Aeromantic II (2021)

-Intended as a saga, the band released the first part titled Aeromantic in 2020 (which was keyboardist Richard Larsson's last work with the band before departing), while the sequel was released on September 3, 2021.
+Intended as a saga, the band released the first part titled Aeromantic in 2020 (which was keyboardist Richard Larsson's last work with the band before departing), while the sequel was released on 3 September 2021.

-On September 14th, 2022 it was announced that guitarist David Andersson had passed away at the age of 47.
+On 14 September 2022 it was announced that guitarist David Andersson had died at the age of 47.